 The provider had arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM 01-05.
-The records showed equipment used by staff for cleaning and sterilising instruments was validated, maintained and used in line with the manufacturers'
+We observed the lids for the containers transporting clean and used instruments were not clearly identifiable; the provider assured us they were in the process of purchasing new containers which would allow for easy identification.
+The records showed equipment used by staff for cleaning and sterilising instruments was validated, maintained and used in line with the manufacturers' guidance.

-guidance.
 The provider had suitable numbers of dental instruments available for the clinical staff and measures were in place to ensure they were decontaminated and sterilised appropriately.